InventiDevelopment/Elmdroid/README.md

 }
 ```

-Ignore all the `Cmd` parts for now and have a look at the `update(msg, prevState)` function.
+Ignore all the `Cmd` parts for now and look at the `update(msg, prevState)` function.
 It takes incoming
 message with previous state and defines a new state to render. `initState()` simply defines what should be
 the original state before any `Msg` arrives.

-With prepared component, we can simply use it in our activity:
+With prepared component, we can simply use it in our activity or fragment:

 ```kotlin
 class CounterActivity : AppCompatActivity() {